9 Causes of Estrogen Dominance and What to Do About It

 By far the biggest risk associated with estrogen dominance is hormone-dependent cancer including breast cancer in both women and men, uterine and ovarian cancers in women, and prostate cancer in men.3 Breast cancer specifically is more rampant than ever.
 One in eight women will get breast cancer in her lifetime.4

 Hormonal cancers are associated with stored fat, which produces the most potent form of estrogen, estradiol.
 This type of harmful estrogen is more difficult for your body to detoxify, leading to more circulating estrogen and “bad” estrogen metabolites.

 In some autoimmune conditions, high levels of estrogen can enhance the inflammatory response of the immune system, increasing the antibodies that attack your body’s own tissues.
-Although it’s entirely a clear cut issue.
+However, it’s not entirely a clear-cut issue.
 Estrogen is actually protective for some autoimmune conditions, such as multiple sclerosis (MS).
 It seems to be the sharp fluctuations in estrogen levels (such as those that happen around childbirth and menopause) that contribute to autoimmunity.
 It also has to do with the types of estrogens in your system, and whether they are your natural hormones or the synthetic xenoestrogens that exist in our environment.

 Hashimoto’s and Thyroid Dysfunction